-- 27. (1) The 1986 Regulations shall not apply to any plant protection product the placing on the market and use of which are, or under Schedule 4 have become, subject to the prohibitions specified in regulation 3(1) and (2). - (2) The 1986 Regulations shall not apply to any plant protection product which is approved under regulation 9.

-(3) The Farm and Garden Chemicals Regulations 1971[14] shall not apply to any plant protection product to the extent that regulation 19 applies to it.
+- 28.-(1) The 1986 Regulations shall not apply to any plant protection product the placing on the market and use of which are, or under Schedule 4 have become, subject to the prohibitions specified in regulation 3(1) and (2). - (2) The 1986 Regulations shall not apply to any plant protection product which is approved under regulation 9 of these Regulations. - (3) The Farm and Garden Chemicals Regulations 1971(a) shall not apply to any plant protection product to the extent that regulation 19 applies to it.